-The Latin Quarter in the 5th arrondissement is full of je ne sais quoi, and a great place to stay on your trip to Paris.
+The Latin Quarter in the 5th arrondissement is full of “je ne sais quoi”, and is a great place to stay on your trip to Paris.
 Explore the surreal medieval streets that fill the town center, including Rue Mouffetard, which is lined by old-school shops, 16th to 18th-century homes, and filled with the sound of street musicians.

 Best Hostel in Paris – St Christopher’s Inn

 On the edge of the idyllic Canal, St Martin is the award-winning hostel, St Christopher’s Inn.
-As one of the most popular hostels in the area, it has an unbeatable vibe, as well as excellent security to keep your valuables safe.
+As one of the best hostels in Paris, it has an unbeatable vibe, as well as excellent security to keep your valuables safe.
 Enjoy breakfast on the waterfront terrace, then head off for the day knowing your belongings are safe.
 Just 3 stops away from the Gare du Nord station, St Christopher’s is in a prime location and a perfect home-away-from-home if you’re in Paris on a budget.

 Best Budget Hotel in Paris – Hotel de la Tour